rcprcp/CreateFilesInNumberedDirectories/README.md

 Every parameter this program uses is in the source code - there are no command line arguments.

-The output files can containe delimited records, or the files can contain records in JSON format.
-When the outpur is in JSON format, every line is a simple JSON document.
+The output files can contain delimited records, or the files can contain records in JSON format.
+When the output is in JSON format, every line is a simple JSON document.
 See http://jsonlines.org/ for more information about the idea of single line JSON format.

 This program can run directly from inside IntelliJ (or other IDE)